“Trouble springs from idleness and grievous toil from needless ease”

 For those answers that may not be glaringly obvious, parents would have to turn to their children for guidance.

-It is important that they have a structure and a routine even during the holiday as we continue to guide them rightly so there’s no opening for restlessness that might attract negativity.
+It is important that they have a structure and a routine even during the holiday, as we continue to guide them rightly, so there’s no opening for restlessness that might attract negativity.

 House Chores

 Children need to learn basic house chores.
-A roster can be developed for age appropriate chores like setting the table, putting on and off lights at appropriate times, tidying up rooms, washing dishes, taking out garbage.
-This is a good time for the younger children to assist the domestic help and the older children to be involved in home affairs by running errands in and out of the house as well as baby sitting.
+A roster can be developed for age-appropriate chores such as setting the table, turning lights on and off at appropriate times, tidying up rooms, washing dishes, and taking out the garbage.
+This is a good time for the younger children to assist the domestic help, and for the older children to be involved in household affairs by running errands in and out of the house and babysitting.
+Can chores teach children responsibility?

 The relevance of this goal cannot be underestimated.
-Vocational skills which include but are not limited to floristry, carpentry, technician, hairstylist and catering.
+Vocational skills which include but are not limited to floristry, carpentry, technician, hairstylist, and catering.

 [Children should learn new skills on holiday – Osinbajo advises]